joedono/House-of-Z/17 True Undeath/02 Bones of our Ancestors.md

 ### Garlan's Quest
 If the party has not been to Skullmount yet, use this questline as a way to get them there and interacting with Retaw.
 Garlan is missing his lower jaw bone.
 He can still speak, but he is difficult to understand.
 The only bones here that don't technically belong to another creature are on Skullmount.
 If the party could go and retrieve a jawbone from the mountain of bones, Garlan would be very grateful.

+If the party has already been to Skullmount, then Garlan's lower jaw will have washed down the River Styx and be somewhere in the Bonemeal Desert.

+Garlan gives the party one of his finger bones.
+It will vibrate when the party is close to his jawbone.

+As a reward for returning his jawbone, Garlan will give the party his tail.
+Due to his death at the hands of the spirit of Anguisa, Zombie Garlan has a unique connection to her.
+When suspended in water, Garlan's Tail will point towards Anguisa.
+This gives the party perpetual directions for where Anguisa is.
+Currently, the tail will point west.
+Anguisa is attempting to raise an army in The Valley of the Crypt Things, but she's having trouble as the undead kings are locked in combat with each other.